 As members of the Stanford University community, all faculty, staff, students, members of the Board of Trustees, university Officers and affiliates are responsible for sustaining the high ethical standards of this institution, and of the broader community in which we function.
 The university values integrity, honesty and fairness and strives to integrate these values into its teaching, research and business practices.

-Stanford University strives to provide a place of work and study free of sexual harassment, intimidation or exploitation.
-Where sexual harassment has occurred, the university will act to stop the harassment, prevent its recurrence, and discipline and/or take other appropriate action against those responsible.
+Stanford University strives to provide a place of work and study free of harassment, discrimination, intimidation or exploitation.
+Where harassment or discrimination has occurred, the university will act to stop the harassment or discrimination, prevent its recurrence, and discipline and/or take other appropriate action against those responsible.